-One of the better alternative fuels are bio-fuels derived from non-edible oils [Harrington, 1986 and Srinivasa Rao, 1991].
-The use of any vegetable oils posses some problems when subjected to prolonged usage in Internal Combustion engines [Alton, 1998 and Roger and Jaiduk, 1985].
+One of the better alternative fuels are bio-fuels derived from non-edible oils (Harrington, 1986; Srinivasa Rao and Gopalakrishnan, 1991).
+The use of any vegetable oils posses some problems when subjected to prolonged usage in Internal Combustion engines (Alton, 1998; Roger and Jaiduk, 1985).
 These problems are attributed to high viscosity, low volatility and polyunsaturated character of neat vegetable oils.
 High viscosity of vegetable oil causes some problems in atomization by injector systems and combustion in cylinders of diesel engines.
-Some of the common problems in the long run are coking and trumpet formation on the injectors, carbon deposits, oil ring sticking and gelling of lubricating oil as a result of contamination by the vegetable oils [Ryan et al., 1984 and Rewolinski et al., 1985].
+Some of the common problems in the long run are coking and trumpet formation on the injectors, carbon deposits, oil ring sticking and gelling of lubricating oil as a result of contamination by the vegetable oils (Ryan, Dodge, and Challahan, 1984; Rewolinski and Shaffer, 1985).
 There are different methods for reducing viscosity of vegetable oils such as preheating, blending and transesterification.